Mark Rothko: Early career

 In the autumn of 1923, Rothko found work in New York's garment district.
 While visiting a friend at the Art Students League of New York, he saw students sketching a model.
 According to Rothko, this was the beginning of his life as an artist.
 He later enrolled in the Parsons The New School for Design, where one of his instructors was Arshile Gorky.
 Rothko characterized Gorky's leadership of the class as "overcharged with supervision."
 That same autumn, he took courses at the Art Students League taught by Cubist artist Max Weber, who had been a part of the French avant-garde movement.
 To his students eager to know about Modernism, Weber was seen as "a living repository of modern art history".
-Under Weber's tutelage, Rothko began to view art as a tool of emotional and religious expression.
+Under Weber's tutelage, Rothko began to view art as a vehicle for emotional and religious expression.
 Rothko's paintings from this era reveal the influence of his instructor.
 Years later, when Weber attended a show of his former student's work and expressed his admiration, Rothko was immensely pleased.